 - The condensing unit won’t turn on

 - Also known as short cycling, the unit may turn off and on swiftly

-- Little to no cooling coming from unit
+- Little to no cooling coming from the unit

-- Unit runs continuously for long periods of time
+- The unit runs continuously for long periods of time

 If you’re experiencing a faulty condensing unit, you may have an excessively dirty coil or refrigerant leakage.
 Other potential causes could be shrubbery interfering with the unit: make sure that all shrubbery and plants are at least 1 foot away from the unit to keep clear.
 Other condensing units issues include a faulty run capacitor, a failing condenser fan motor, or a faulty compressor.
 If this is the case, you will need to contact an HVAC professional.
 Never attempt to troubleshoot electrical errors, such as the condensing unit, yourself.

 Air-Rite is Your Leading Provider of HVAC Services

 With over 60 years of dependable and reliable HVAC services, Air-Rite Heating & Cooling is a team you can trust.
 We maintain the highest standard of customer service with true workmanship, efficiency, and quality work.
 If you’re experiencing air conditioning issues, contact our team right away and get the best-in-class service you deserve.

 We perform exceptional HVAC installation, air conditioning maintenance, and ac repair across The Greater Chicago land area including Burr Ridge, Wheaton, Huntley, Aurora, Vernon Hills, Naperville, and more.